 (3) A waste collection permit ceases to have effect from the day on which the CEO accepts the surrender of the permit.

-[Regulation 10 inserted in Gazette 1 Jul 2011 p.
+[Regulation 10 inserted: Gazette 1 Jul 2011 p.
 2720.]

 11. Manner of amendment

 (1) An application for an amendment to a waste collection permit or to surrender a waste collection permit is to —